andykswong/mithic/packages/crdt/README.md

 <br/>

-> Eventsourced data store library for mithic
+> Eventsourced CRDT storage and replication library for mithic

 <br/>